 after being overturned by Hurricane Georges in 1998, was overturned a second time.
-This leaves Mississippi with only a single standing historic lighthouse.
-However, the Round Island Light is being rebuilt at an onshore site in Pascagoula and Gulfport has built a marina lighthouse inspired by the Ship Island Light.
+This left Mississippi with only a single standing historic lighthouse.
+However, the Round Island Light has been rebuilt at an onshore site in Pascagoula and Gulfport has built a marina lighthouse inspired by the Ship Island Light.

 ARLHS numbers are from the ARLHS